-The planet can’t wait and neither could our company.
-In this post, we share how becoming a 1% for the Planet member helped us streamline corporate philanthropy efforts and more effectively work toward a better future for people and planet.
+In this post, we share how becoming a 1% for the Planet member helped us streamline corporate philanthropy practices and more effectively work toward a better future for people and planet.

 If we don’t act now, the viability of our planet and our quality of life – to say nothing of the health of our economy – face an existential threat…Currently, only 3% of philanthropic giving in the U.S. goes to environmental causes; and only three percent of this giving comes from the business community.

 We believe in the urgency of solving this massive problem so much that we changed the legal structure of our company to better support people and planet alongside profit.
 Mightybytes has been a Certified B Corp since 2011 and an Illinois Benefit Corporation since January 2013.
 As a Benefit Corporation, we are required by law to provide a “public benefit” to society alongside the standard business goal of generating profit.
 No easy feat.
 We are also required to publish annual benefit reports that outline exactly how we made good on that legal commitment.

 Why is this important?
 Being legally committed to long-term gain for people and planet while also operating as a for-profit company requires a sustainable financial foundation upon which we can build successful philanthropic efforts.
 Without profit, we cannot achieve our philanthropic goals.
 For us, being a 1% for the Planet member is not only imperative because of the sorry state our planet is currently in, but it’s also important to the long-term survival of our company as well.